DCHHV/dchhv.github.io/schedule/index.md

 Joe FitzPatriclk, @arinerron, and @pixieofchaos
 #### Abstract
 This workshop introduces several different relatively accessible interfaces on embedded systems.
 Attendees will get hands-on experience with UART, SPI, and JTAG interfaces on a MIPS-based wifi development board.
 After a brief architectural overview of each interface, hands-on labs will guide through the process understanding, observing, interacting with, and exploiting the interface to potentially access a root shell on the target.
+#### What to Bring
+No hardware or electrical background is required.
+Computer architecture knowledge, Linux internals, command-line familiarity, and low-level programming experience all very helpful but not actually required.

+All equipment, including laptops, will be provided for use in the class.
+Students will be provided with a lab manual that includes an equipment list of all materials used for the class.

+Max size: 24, first come first serve basis.
 #### Bio
 Joe (@securelyfitz) is an Instructor and Researcher at https://SecuringHardware.com (@securinghw).
 Joe has spent over a decade working on low-level silicon debug, security validation, and penetration testing of CPUS, SOCs, and microcontrollers.
 He has spent the past 5 years developing and leading hardware security related training, instructing hundreds of security researchers, pen testers, hardware validators worldwide.
 When not teaching Applied Physical Attacks training, Joe is busy developing new course content or working on contributions to the NSA Playset and other misdirected hardware projects, which he regularly presents at all sorts of fun conferences.